 This book is a tween must-read middle grade book about what refugees experience.
 Follow three distinct stories about being displaced from your country, on the run, and in danger.
 First is a young Jewish boy who escapes from Nazi Germany on a ship to Cuba.
 Next is a Cuban girl in the 1990s who flees in a homemade raft to the United States.
 Finally, is a story about a Syrian boy whose home is bombed in a country at war.
 Gatz skillfully connects all three stories with a satisfying, realistic conclusion.

 My daughter found this book SO RELATABLE — just like she struggles with confidence and speaking up, so does the main character, Peppi.
 This well-done graphic novel tackles the issues of friendships and confidence, among other things.
 (So glad I’m not in middle school anymore.)
 We highly recommend this graphic novel.

 Explorer Academy: The Nebula Secret by Trudi Trueit

 This is National Geographic’s first fictional book series with full-color illustrations that hits the spot with an exciting mix of science, technology, adventure, and mystery.
 Newly accepted into the prestigious Explorer Academy for science and exploration, Cruz realizes that someone is trying to kill him; someone who doesn’t want him finding out about his mother’s mysterious research and untimely death.
 You’ll love the cool tech, amazing friendships, plot twists, and the intriguing premise.

 Middle School: The Worst Years of my Life by James Patterson and Chris Tebbetts, illustrated by Laura Park

 Rafe’s goal in middle school is to break every single rule.
 You can imagine how his plan will go, right?
-Filled with cartoon-like illustrations, this story will crack you up.
+A funny middle grade book filled with cartoon-like illustrations, this story will crack you up.
 BOX SET HERE.

 The Girl Who Drank the Moon by Kelly Barnhill